persist-os/vector-native/docs/how-to-read.md

 # How to Read Vector-Native

-**Vector-native is human-readable.** It's not low-level machine code—it's a hybrid syntax that replaces verbose English with symbols that directly trigger LLM operations.
-Learn the symbols, and it reads like concise English—but with 90%+ fewer tokens (per README tests).
+**Vector-native is human-readable.** It's not low-level machine code—it's a hybrid syntax that replaces verbose English with symbols that leverage pre-trained associations in LLMs.
+Learn the symbols, and it reads like concise English with potentially fewer tokens (results vary widely by task).

 ---

 ## The Core Concept

-Vector-native balances readability and efficiency by replacing filler phrases with operational symbols:
+Vector-native balances readability and efficiency by replacing filler phrases with symbols that leverage pre-trained associations:

-- "Give maximum attention" → `●` (triggers attention=1.0 directly)
+- "Give maximum attention" → `●` (leverages importance/attention associations from training data)
-- "Add/combine" → `⊕` (activates vector addition)
+- "Add/combine" → `⊕` (leverages mathematical addition associations)
 - "With properties" → `|property:value` (combines attributes)

-**Key Insight:** Symbols don't need "parsing" as data—they cue the transformer's internal patterns inline.
-No translation overhead.
+**Key Insight:** The real value is **precision, not compression**.
+Symbols eliminate filler words and ambiguity, making intent clearer.
+Token reduction is a side effect—results vary from 10-95% depending on whether the task is programmatic (high compression) or creative (low compression).

 **Token Example:** English prompt (~20 tokens) → Vector-Native (~8 tokens), 60% savings.